 - It most commonly occurs in cartilage found in the femur (the large bone in the leg), humerus (upper arm bone), shoulder, ribs, and pelvis but can also occur in the head or neck.

 - Chondrosarcoma can grow rapidly as an invasive tumor, or it can develop slowly, causing less severe symptoms and sometimes never spreading.

 Our pediatric cancer program at Dana-Farber/Boston Children's Cancer and Blood Disorders Center offers the combined expertise of a leading cancer center and world-renowned children's hospital.
-Specialists in our Bone and Soft Tissues Treatment Program treat children with chondrosarcoma.
+Specialists in our Bone and Soft Tissue Tumors Program treat children with chondrosarcoma.

 Causes and Symptoms of Childhood Chondrosarcoma

 Several factors, including having Ollier's disease (multiple benign tumors within a bone) or a rare genetic disorder called Maffucci syndrome, may contribute to disease risk.

 - Pain (sharp or dull) at the tumor site